-- Complete an ARNEC program application on line at www.arnec.org/application-process. - Graduate from a State Board-approved technical / practical nursing program or be deemed qualified by a State Board to sit for the NCLEX-PN exam and show successful completion of the NCLEX-PN exam.

-- NURSING -REGISTERED NURSING

-- www.uaccm.edu

-- Registered Nursing Continued

-- Possess an active, valid, unencumbered LPN/LVN license. - Complete the required general education courses from an accredited college or university with a grade of "C" or better. - A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
-GPA is composed of the required general education courses. - You must have a copy of all college transcripts for advisement and OFFICIAL transcripts from ALL college(s) by September 15. - All classes are taught in the English language.
+- Complete an ARNEC program application on line at www.arnec.org/application-process.
+ARNEC requires a \$20 application fee paid online to ARNEC. - Graduate from a State Board-approved technical /practical nursing program or be deemed qualified by a State Board to sit for the NCLEX-PN exam and show successful completion of the NCLEX-PN exam. - Possess an active, valid, unencumbered LPN/LVN license. - Complete the required general education courses from an accredited college or university with a grade of "C" or better. - A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
+GPA is composed of the required general education courses. - You must have a copy of all college transcripts for advisement and OFFICIAL transcripts from ALL college(s) by September 15.

+- All classes are taught in the English language.
 Students whose native language is not English will be required to show evidence of proficiency by taking the institution's ESL exam and demonstrating the able to speak, write, and comprehend the English language. - Drug screen (per admitting institution protocol). - Pre-Entrance Exam.